jkittley/sensorDirect/readme.md

-# Sensor System - App
+# Sound System - App
 This is a simple Cordova app desigend to talk to Adafruit Bluefruit devices via UART.
 To set the project up do the following:

 ## Build App